DejanJoksimovic/jsScript/README.md

 set of useful js functions (functional approach) https://ramdajs.com/docs/#add
 ## A CSS Injection vulnerability
 involves the ability to inject arbitrary CSS code in the context of a trusted web site which is rendered inside a victim's browser
+## Polyfilling
+Taking the definition of a newer feature and producing code that offers equivalent behavior, but is able to run in older JS environments.
+## Transpiling
+Using a tool that converts your newer code into older code equivalents
+## NVMRC
+- add .nvmrc to root of your project
+- content: v18.12.1
+- nvm use command will change to nvm version specified
+## Service worker
+Service workers essentially act as proxy servers that sit between web applications, the browser, and the network (when available).
+They are intended, among other things, to enable the creation of effective offline experiences, intercept network requests and take appropriate action based on whether the network is available, and update assets residing on the server.